NO RENTAL REFERENCES???

 In short form- The lease is still in your name however,

-Since they have no earnings for a landlord to see,
+Since they have no earnings for a landlord to see, a guarantor + you will be on lease

-HOWEVER, legally they can accept much more than first & last if offered.
+HOWEVER, they can accept however much they are offered.

-multiple months of rent up front for multiple reasons.
+It happens & people offer multiple months of rent for multiple reasons.

-My approach, (if financially possible of course) is this.
+My approach, (if financially possible of course)

-FOR EVERY DING ON YOUR APPLICATION DUMP A MONTH INTO THE DEPOSIT!
+FOR EVERY DING, DUMP A MONTH

-A list of potential “dings”* that could impact your offer,
+A list of potential “dings”*

 Low Credit